SAR-mango/SinESC/README.md

 - Fast switching slopes achieved with high gate-drive current, minimizing switching losses

 # Hardware Achievements
 Not just any ESC can perform sinusoidal control, and not all sinusoidal ESCs are created equal.
-Sinusoidal control requires the ESC to know the exact position of the rotor in order to properly align the magnetic field with the rotor.
+Sinusoidal control requires that the ESC know the exact position of the rotor in order to properly align the magnetic field.
 Perfect alignment means a perfect sine wave.

 There are a few ways to find the position of the rotor: